quynhngx/Cypress-automation-01/README.md

 ```

 **Write a step definition file**
-- It is an actual implementation.
+- It is an actual code implementation.
 - **NOTE**:
     - The `.feature` file will use steps definition from a directory with the same name as your `.feature` file.
     - There is no keyword `And` when writing step definition.
 So example, if `And` is used below `When` in feature file, write `When` (then your code) and then another `When` (then your code).